do you believe?

 “I Myself am the living Bread come down from heaven.” —John 6:51

-Do you believe you receive Jesus' body and blood, soul and divinity, when you receive Communion?
+Do you believe you receive Jesus’ Body and Blood, soul and divinity, when you receive the Holy Eucharist?
 If so, Communion is the center of your life, one of the most important events of your life, and the greatest time of each day.
-If you believe what Jesus said about Communion, you will probably try to receive Communion daily, frequently visit Jesus in the Blessed Sacrament, and tell others about Jesus' eucharistic love.
+If you believe what Jesus said about Communion, you will probably try to receive Communion daily, frequently visit Jesus in the Blessed Sacrament, and tell others about Jesus’ Eucharistic love.

 Shortly before Jesus died, He gave the apostles Communion.
 On the day He rose from the dead, He again gave two disciples Communion.
-Jesus is also preoccupied with giving His body and blood to us, His disciples, today.
+Jesus is also preoccupied with giving His Body and Blood to us, His disciples, today.
 Open your eyes to recognize the risen Christ (Lk 24:30-31).
-Today, and daily, receive Communion.
+Today, and even daily, receive Communion.

 Prayer: Father, may I desire to receive Jesus in Holy Communion as deeply as Jesus desires to give Himself (see Lk 22:15).

 Promise: “Philip launched out with this Scripture passage as his starting point, telling him the good news of Jesus.” —Acts 8:35

 Praise: Jane volunteers at a hospice care facility where she has been led by God to help prepare the dying to meet Him.

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.